apify/apify-docs/sources/legal/latest/acceptable-use-policy.md

 title: Apify Acceptable Use Policy
 description: Apify's acceptable use policy describes activities that are prohibited on the Apify platform and on our websites.
 sidebar_label: Acceptable Use Policy
-sidebar_position: 2
+sidebar_position: 3
 category: legal
 slug: /acceptable-use-policy
 ---

-Effective date April 13, 2024
+Effective date: May 13, 2024

 ---